Non-Surgical treatment of elbow osteoarthritis – alternatives to elbow replacement

-- I’m Dr. Ross Hauser here I’m teaching a student how to inject the medial elbow area which is commonly called golfer’s elbow.
+- I’m Dr. Ross Hauser here I’m teaching a student how to inject the medial elbow area which is commonly called a golfer’s elbow.
 It’s also known as ulnar collateral ligament injury which occurs in people who do overhead activities like tennis or baseball pitchers.

 - (1:47) You’ll see here that I have the student put their index finger over the ulnar nerve, this is very key so the injection is done at the right place and not done into or around the ulnar nerve, see how I’m showing the student the right angle of the needle to inject the medial epicondyle area as well as other areas around the ulna bone where the ulnar collateral ligament attaches so the students going to mainly be treating the attachment the medial epicondylitis attachment of the wrist and hand flexors these are the muscles that contract the fingers.

-- The student is injecting the various attachments of the ulnar collateral ligament which is the main stabilizer of the elbow the insider medial elbow and she has left index finger where the ulnar is.
+- The student is injecting the various attachments of the ulnar collateral ligament which is the main stabilizer of the elbow the insider medial elbow and she has a left index finger where the ulnar is.

 - So we treat the ulnar collateral ligament thoroughly and this is a much better treatment option for some patients than Tommy John’s surgery and as you can see it just takes a couple of minutes.

 Ross Hauser, MD discusses the Prolotherapy treatment results that were published a few years ago as part of our article series on the use of Hackett-Hemwall dextrose Prolotherapy, as well as shows a treatment demonstration from a Prolotherapy symposium he taught in 2021.

 Caring Medical research on elbow ligament damage and elbow instability